Characteristics of emerging markets:

 A paper on business insights on emerging markets done in 2020 shows Africa as having some of the world’s largest growing economies in Rwanda, Ethiopia, and Cote d’Ivoire.
 However, due to political instability, shocks caused by natural calamities, and recently COVID-19 pandemic this has been affected.
 Furthermore, there is a great need for external resources to invest in infrastructure and capacity in the agricultural sector in order to enhance the production and processing facilities.

-The Global Finance has made a highlight on the most attractive investment in emerging countries in 2020 based on their economic stability, political environment and business regulations.
-This analysis led to an interactive map with five colours ranking their attractiveness; red being a rich environment, orange showing the potential for good growth while yellow indicating opportunities.
+The Global Finance has made highlighted the most attractive investment in emerging countries in 2020 based on their economic stability, political environment and business regulations.
+This analysis led to an interactive map with five colours ranking their attractiveness; red being a rich environment, orange showing the potential for good growth and yellow indicating opportunities.
 However blue indicates higher risk areas.
 Moreover, this data is supported by pros and cons for these countries.

 According to this map, Rwanda is the only country in Africa marked with red, meaning there is significant growth projected as well as intense investor interest due to its fast-growing economy, favourable business environment and good infrastructure along with skilled labour.